pcdshub/pcdsdevices/docs/source/upcoming_release_notes/996-ADD_AT2L0_err_support.rst

 Bugfixes
 --------
 - adjusted epics_motor/cmd_err_reset to better accomodate dynamic error updating after the gui has been opened
-- adjusted state/reset_cmd to better acoomodate dynamic error updating after the gui has been opened.:
+- adjusted state/reset_cmd to better acoomodate dynamic error updating after the gui has been opened

 Maintenance
 -----------